Dark-Knight-Rises/Logseq/pages/LeetCode.md

 		- second the integer with st.getValue()
 		- taking the stack's top and incrementing it by one every time the same character is encountered.
 		- if the value gets equal to 'k' pop the value.
-		- at last just return the string by taking each character and adding up the freq
+		- at last just return the string by taking each character and repeating up the frequency.
 		- [RemoveAllAdjacentDuplicatesInString2.java](../assets/RemoveAllAdjacentDuplicatesInString2_1651832115033_0.java)